Election volunteers in Kyrgyzstan. Photo credit: Flickr/U.S. Department of State (public domain)

 Political Context

-Kyrgyzstan began a halting transition to democracy following the Tulip Revolution of 2005.
-It remains the strongest democracy in Central Asia (although it does not have much competition in that department).
+For a time, Kyrgyzstan was the strongest democracy in Central Asia (although it does not have much competition in that department).
 In that vein, the country switched to a parliamentary system in 2010.
 After that, in an effort to curtail presidential power and authoritarian backsliding, the country instituted a one-term limit on presidential terms.
 However, political parties largely revolve around around clan and regional affinities rather than ideologies or platforms.

 The man who was president until October 15, Sooronbay Jeenbekov, was elected in 2017, leading to Kyrgyzstan’s first peaceful transfer of power between two elected presidents.
 Jeenbekov’s predecessor, Almazbek Atambayev, initially backed him, but relations between the two subsequently soured.
 Atambayev staged a series of protests and ended up in jail.